Shaf8808/project-portfolio-5/TESTING.md

 ### api/followers/

-A logged out user should be able to view a list of all followers and all instances of a user following another user.
+A logged-out user should be able to view a list of all followers and all instances of a user following another user.
 This works as intended and can be seen below.

 <img src="docs/backend/images/follower-list.png" width=800>

-A logged in user should be able to both view the followers list as well as be able to follow other users authenticated on the site.
+A logged-in user should be able to both view the followers list as well as be able to follow other users authenticated on the site.
 This works as intended and can be seen below.

 <img src="docs/backend/images/follower-list-logged-in.png" width=800>

-If a logged in user tries to follow the same user twice however, the API should return a HTTP 400 Bad request error with a suitable error message.
+If a logged-in user tries to follow the same user twice, however, the API should return an HTTP 400 Bad request error with a suitable error message.
 This also works as intended and can be seen in the image below.

 <img src="docs/backend/images/follower-list-duplicate.png" width=800>